dongquan11/CBGame_ApproxEqui_and_OnlLearning/README.md

 Allocation Problems: Approximate Equilibrium and Online Learning in Blotto Games"* that is available at "arxiv/......"

-## Numerical Experiments for Approximate Equilbrium of Discrete Colonel Blotto Games
+## Numerical Experiments for Approximate Equilbria of Discrete Colonel Blotto Games
 (Results given in Chapter 5---Section 5.3 of the thesis)

 See the repository: https://github.com/dongquan11/Approx_discrete_Blotto